re4m/jekyll-manager/docs/05-development.md

 ## Installing locally

-1. `git clone https://github.com/jekyll/jekyll-admin && cd jekyll-admin`
+1. `git clone https://github.com/ashmaroli/jekyll-manager && cd jekyll-manager`
 2. `script/bootstrap`

 This will copy down the code and install all Node and Ruby dependencies.